ivanvmoreno/ivan.build/content/whoami/index.md

 Hello there! 👋🏻 This is Iván Moreno, a software engineer from Madrid, Spain.

-Currently based in Denmark, I'm working at [LEGO](https://www.lego.com/) as a Student Worker while finishing a _BSc. in Software Development_ at the [Erhvervsakademi Sydvest](https://www.easv.dk/en/about-us/).
+Currently based in Denmark, I'm working at [The LEGO Group](https://www.lego.com/) as a software engineer.

 In this blog you'll find contents about web technologies, system administration, container orchestration, and other topics related to software engineering.